 As a teacher, you can probably relate to Hanscom’s observations because you witness firsthand how fidgeting looks on a daily basis.
 You recognize some students’ discomfort when they are asked to sit but are unable to do so for more than a few minutes.
 This restlessness can be problematic for the student, for the teacher, and occasionally for other classmates, too.
 So, what can you do to help your students?

 First of all, anticipate.
 Whether you are a veteran or a new teacher looking forward to your first classroom, remember that students learn differently.
 Realize that many children are probably not getting as much movement as they require, and recognize that some need movement a whole lot more than others.
-Feel encouraged by the strategies offered by The Sisters that you can use to help them.
 Schedule brain and body breaks into your daily routine, and be alert to when students need a break, even if it is before the planned time.
 Apply learning from brain research as you teach whole- and small-group lessons that correspond in minutes to the children’s ages.
 When the lessons go longer, students will find it very challenging to maintain attention and engagement (Boushey & Moser, 2014, p.
 28).
 Know that you will have those students who need—really, really need to find the position that is best for their bodies before they can learn.

 It’s no surprise that this position may not involve sitting on a chair with two feet firmly planted on the ground.
 Many children find that it is easier to concentrate and work when they stand, kneel (with one leg folded under them or even two!), sit cross-legged on the floor, or lie on their stomachs.
 Keeping the needs of those students at the forefront of your thinking, you can turn to classroom design for some possible solutions.

 Classroom design is so important to how well children can learn and function.
-Continue reading Janice's article for ideas on classroom must-haves, the function of furniture, providing comfortable seating, and how to best consider active students when designing your classroom.
+Download and read all of Janice's article for ideas on classroom must-haves, the function of furniture, providing comfortable seating, and how to best consider active students when designing your classroom.